 - Recruiting tool for signing new players

-- Shows level of commitment to MLS and Austin FC fans
+- Shows commitment to MLS and ATXFC fans

-- Connects youth academy players to senior first team players
+- Connects youth academy players to first team

-As a fan, the best thing is that parts of the performance center will actually be open to the community, including a 1,000-seat spectator stand perched near the soccer fields.
+As a fan, the best news about the performance center is that some areas will actually be open to the community, including a 1,000-seat spectator stand and concessions perched along one of the soccer fields.